Mini cows for your mini farm.

 Oreo cows (sometimes also called panda cows) come in mini versions.
 Seriously!

 Belted Galloway cows are hardy in the winter with their double shaggy coats that they shed in the summer.
 They were originally bred in Scotland and can do well in both warm and cold climates.

 Look for the characteristic white belt to pick out Belties from the crowd.

 Dexters are mini by nature.

-Dexter cows were bred in Ireland and are smaller by nature due to the lack of resources in mountains where they originated.
+Dexter cattle were bred in Ireland and are smaller by nature due to the lack of resources in mountains where they originated.
 They were dubbed "The Poor Man's Cow" because they don't take much to raise, so they're ideal for homesteading.
 They grow to about 36-44 inches, so mini for a cow.

-Herefords are a reasonable size and fluffy to boot!
+Mini Herefords are a reasonable size and fluffy to boot!
 Not only are they docile and make good pets, but they'll help mow your grass, provide good fertilizer, and you can enter them into cow shows at fairs.